 - Where do I feel my pain?
 Is it in my neck and upper back (cervical region), or do I feel it in my lower back (lumbar region)?
 Does the pain seem to radiate from my neck to my shoulders or from my tailbone through my legs?

 - What is the nature of my pain?
-Do I experience numbness and tingling?
-Throbbing?
-Burning?
+Do I experience numbness, tingling, throbbing or burning?
 Do I ever have complete loss of feeling?

 - Are any movements limited?
-Do I experience pain when I move my head from side to side?
-Front to back?
-Do I feel pain when I shrug my shoulders?
-When I lift something heavy?
+Do I experience pain when I move my head from side to side or front to back?
+Do I feel pain when I shrug my shoulders or when I lift something heavy?
 Do I have trouble getting out of bed?

 - What treatments have proven effective?
 Do pain medications help?
 Is rest the only thing that relieves my pain?
 Does localized massage help to relieve symptoms?

 If you have been diagnosed with cervical spinal arthritis, and you want to consider surgery as a treatment option, be sure to get all the facts straight before you make a decision.
 You may not have to experience a long, difficult recovery from a highly invasive open neck and back surgery.
 For instance, Laser Spine Institute has helped more than 75,000 people find relief from neck and back pain through our minimally invasive decompression and stabilization procedures.
 Contact us today to learn what sets us apart as the leader of minimally invasive decompression and stabilization procedures.